CDKL5 Australia

 The Kids Research Institute Australia

-Professor Jenny Downs leads child disability research at The Kids Research Institute Australia in Perth, with a focus on neurodevelopmental disorders including CDKL5 deficiency disorder and Rett syndrome.
+Professor Jenny Downs leads child disability research at The Kids Research Institute Australia in Perth, with a focus on neurodevelopmental disorders including CDKL5 Deficiency Disorder and Rett syndrome.
 Her work spans longitudinal cohort studies, functional outcome measurement, and family-reported quality-of-life research.

 With Professor Helen Leonard, Jenny co-established the International CDKL5 Disorder Database in 2012.
 The database now holds genetically confirmed records on more than 450 patients globally and is one of the primary sources of natural-history evidence informing trial design and regulatory submissions for CDD therapies.